marawat/DailyJournal/README.md

 #####################################################################################################################################
 Day 3:
-Context:
-Emotional Triggers:
+Context: Car driving and when i see other person trying to overtake me wrongly or someone driving non-sense Emotional Triggers: Anger, Irritated
-Why are you allowing these triggers hit you?--->
-Was there any reason to be emotional of these themes ??
+Why are you allowing these triggers hit you?---> I feel the rules/standards are broken Was there any reason to be emotional of these themes ??
+NO---Red flagged
 #####################################################################################################################################
 Day 4:
 Context: